chosam2322/chosam2322.github.io/_pages/projects.md

 description: A bit of information about each of my ongoing and completed projects.
 nav: true
 nav_order: 2
-display_categories: [research work projects, work, fun]
+display_categories: [personal research agenda, research assistance]
 horizontal: false
 ---